jayfray12/iDAAS-Connect-FHIR/README.md

 ### Integration Data Flow Steps

-1. The FHIR client does a post (external to this application) to a specifically defined URL endpoint.
+1. This respository acts as an HTTP/HTTP(s) secure endpoint for processing FHIR Data.
+Each FHIR Resource has a specifically defined URL endpoint.
 It posts the transactions and gets a response back.
 2. iDAAS Connect FHIR will do the following actions:<br/>
     a.
 Receive the FHIR message.
 Internally, it will audit the data it received to a specifically defined topic.<br/>